RadioOperator/Yet_Another_Bootloader/README.md

 This Yet Another Bootloader (YAB) is for STM32, STM32F4xx, STM32F7xx, STM32F723, STM32H7xx, STLINK-V3, STLINK-V3MINI, USB MSC, CMSIS-DAP, DIY, Educations.

 "YAB": Free to use / Easy to use / Intelligent

+YAB, a PC MSC drive to Drag&Drop your App BIN code to flash the STM32F723 IC, no other Host software needed.

+YAB, easy to port to any other MCU with USB port.

 ### 1.General Info of this project: